NLnetLabs/krill-manual/source/parent-interactions.rst

 If you want to set up delegated RPKI with Krill, you will have to choose non-hosted.
-If you are already using the hosted service and you would like to switch, then there is currently no option for that in the RIPE NCC portal.
+If you are already using the hosted service and you would like to switch, then at the bottom right corner of the RPKI dashboard in the LIR Portal you'll find a red link saying "Revoke hosted CA".
+Click it, check all the checkmarks in the dialog box, and fill in the required fields.

-Make a note of the ROAs you created and then send an email to rpki@ripe.net requesting your hosted CA to be deleted, making sure to mention your registration id.
-After deletion, you will land on the setup screen from where you can choose non-hosted RPKI.
+Now, you'll now land at the start page to set up your Certificate Authority.
+Select the "Delegated" radio button and accept the Terms & Conditions to create your new CA.